FactomProject/factomd-authority-toolkit/README.md

 # Install docker

 Please follow the instructions [here](https://docs.docker.com/install/linux/docker-ce/ubuntu/) to install docker-ce to your machine.
+If you run Ubuntu 18.04 you can use the docker.io package `sudo apt-get install docker.io` as it's recent enough to support swam and iptables without modification.

 Then, run `usermod -aG docker $USER` and logout/login.

 # Configure Docker

 In order to join the swarm, first ensure that your firewall rules allow access on the following ports.
 All swarm communications occur over a self-signed TLS certificate.
+Due to the way iptables and docker work you cannot use the `INPUT chain to block access to apps running in a docker container as it's not a local destination but a `FORWARD` destination.
+By default when you map a port into a docker container it opens up to `any` host.
+To restrict access we need to add our rules in the `DOCKER-USER` chain.

 - TCP port `2376` _only to_ `52.48.130.243` for secure Docker engine communication.
 This port is required for Docker Machine to work.
 Docker Machine is used to orchestrate Docker hosts.
+As this is a local service we use the `INPUT` chain.

-In addition,  the following ports must be opened for factomd to function:
+In addition,  the following ports must be opened for factomd to function which we add to the `DOCKER-USER`:
 - `2222` to `52.48.130.243`, which is the SSH port used by the `ssh` container
 - `8088` to `52.48.130.243`, the factomd API port
+- `8090` to `52.48.130.243`, the factomd Control panel
 - `8108` to the world, the factomd mainnet port

 An example using `iptables`:
 ```
 sudo iptables -A INPUT -p tcp -s 52.48.130.243 --dport 2376 -m conntrack --ctstate NEW,ESTABLISHED -j ACCEPT
+sudo iptables -A DOCKER-USER -s 52.48.130.243/32 -p tcp -m tcp --dport 8090 -m conntrack --ctstate NEW,ESTABLISHED -j ACCEPT
-sudo iptables -A INPUT -p tcp -s 52.48.130.243 --dport 2222 -m conntrack --ctstate NEW,ESTABLISHED -j ACCEPT
+sudo iptables -A DOCKER-USER -s 52.48.130.243/32 -p tcp -m tcp --dport 2222 -m conntrack --ctstate NEW,ESTABLISHED -j ACCEPT
-sudo iptables -A INPUT -p tcp -s 52.48.130.243 --dport 8088 -m conntrack --ctstate NEW,ESTABLISHED -j ACCEPT
+sudo iptables -A DOCKER-USER -s 52.48.130.243/32 -p tcp -m tcp --dport 8088 -m conntrack --ctstate NEW,ESTABLISHED -j ACCEPT
-sudo iptables -A INPUT -p tcp --dport 8108 -m conntrack --ctstate NEW,ESTABLISHED -j ACCEPT
+sudo iptables -A DOCKER-USER -p tcp -m tcp --dport 8108 -m conntrack --ctstate NEW,ESTABLISHED -j ACCEPT
-sudo service iptables save
+sudo iptables -A DOCKER-USER -i <external if> -j DROP
 ```

+Don't forget to [save](https://www.digitalocean.com/community/tutorials/iptables-essentials-common-firewall-rules-and-commands#saving-rules) the rules!

 # Exposing the Docker Engine